 Italian coffee is different from other coffees.

 Why?
 All coffee roasters buy their beans from the same countries and yet Italian coffee has a distinct taste.
 This is largely due to the aforementioned techniques and industry secrets, but there’s more to it.
 Italian coffee brings with it the culture of Italy.
 It is truly an experience unlike any other.
 Cappuccino in the morning and Espresso after lunch, a perfectly extracted, aromatic, full bodied coffee every time from just 7 grams of ground coffee.
 Each blend with its own unique characteristics, much like the people and places of Italy.
-Coffee made from a traditional Moka Pot, or from home espresso machine brings the experience to life!
+Coffee made from a traditional Moka Pot, or stove top espresso maker, or from home espresso machine brings the experience to life!
 Bonus points if you use Italian branded coffee cups.

 Have you experienced Italian coffee?
 Have you tried the variety of blends and brands available?
 Every coffee lover should at some point get a taste of the proverbial homeland of coffee as we know it.
 Is Italian coffee really the best?
 Many would say ‘Yes,’ but I encourage you to decide for yourself.
-Explore the variety of italian coffee, and experience what hundreds of years of tradition can produce.
+Explore the variety of Italian coffee, and experience what hundreds of years of tradition can produce.
 You won’t be disappointed!

 Personal preference dictates that each of us can like what we like, and enjoy what we enjoy, regardless of what others think of it.
 In this article, I have explained why I believe that Italian coffee is superior to others.
 I understand that everyone may not agree with this sweeping generalisation and that it is perfectly reasonable to get amazing coffee from other sources.
 My only hope is that coffee lovers enjoyed reading it, and hopefully found some useful information.